imasaru/bunpro-companion/README.md

 The sources are released under the terms of the [MIT license](LICENSE).

-WaniKani Companion is an unofficial project.
+Bunpro Companion is an unofficial project.
 All the artistic content located in the 'img/wanikani' folder and https://www.wanikani.com are the property of Tofugu LLC.

-Thanks to WaniKani staff for their amazing work!
+Thanks to Bunpro staff for their amazing work!